inoxlang/inox/docs/language-reference/symbolic-evaluation.md

 - The **any** type is not directly available to the developer, and it does not disable checks like in Typescript.
 It is more similar to **unknow**.
 - The type system is not overly complex and I don't plan to add classes or advanced generics*.
-- Type assertions using the `assert` keyword are checked at runtime.
+- Type assertions using the `assert` keyword are checked at run time.

 _\*Types like Set are kind of generic but it cannot be said that generics are implemented._